LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 7. CreatureVoice
     - We play the creature's voice through this.

-### Toilet Leech Terminal Entry
+### ExampleEnemy Terminal Entry

 We need a TerminalNode ScriptableObject for our entry in the bestiary.
 This contains the bestiary text and displayed enemy name.

-::: info
+::: warning
-We have set the name in the bestiary to "TLeech" due to the already existing item "Toilet" causing issues with the game thinking we are trying to buy a toilet and not being able to open the bestiary entry.
+If an existing item in the game starts with the same word as your enemy's name, that can cause the game to think we are trying to buy that item and not being able to open the bestiary entry.
+As a workaround, you can try changing the name that is shown and used for opening the terminal entry.
 :::

 We also have a TerminalKeyword ScriptableObject, which has the word that the user needs to write in the terminal to find the page.